 - Nevada does not specify where members/managers must reside.

 - Nevada requires member/manager names and addresses to be listed in the Articles of Organization.

 - File your incorporation paperwork.
 Articles of Incorporation for corporations or Articles of Organization for LLCs need to be filed with the Nevada Secretary of State.

 - Annual report and business license requirement.
-Nevada corporations are required to file an Annual List of Officers/Directors and Business License with a due date of the last date of the corporation's anniversary month.
-The filing fee is $125 for the Annual List and $200 for the business license registration.
+Nevada corporations are required to file an Annual List of Officers/Directors and Business License at the time of filing its Articles of Incorporation.
+For corporations the filing fee is $150 for the Annual List and $500 for the business license registration.
+For LLCs the filing fee is $150 for the Annual List and $200 for the business license registration.
 Nevada LLCs are required to file an Annual List of Members/Managers and Business License.
 The due date and the filing fees noted above for corporations are applicable to LLCs as well.

 - Obtain any required business licenses/permits.
 In addition to fulfilling the business license registration requirement as part of the initial and annual report filing in Nevada, other permits and/or business licenses may be necessary.